National-Node-Net/node-lib/README.md

 This repository has benefited from collaboration with various organisations.
 For a list of acknowledgments, see `ACKNOWLEDGEMENTS.md`.

 ## Support and Contact
-For questions or support, check our Issues or contact the NDTP team on ndtp@businessandtrade.gov.uk.
+For questions or support, check our Issues or contact the NDTP team by emailing ndtp@businessandtrade.gov.uk.

 **Maintained by the National Digital Twin Programme (NDTP).**